vineelko/patina/docs/src/dev/documenting.md

 Module documentation should be placed at the top of a module, whether that be a mod.rs file or the module itself if contained to a single file.
-If a crate only consists of a single module, the crate style guide should be used.Submodules should be avoided if possible, as they cause confusion.
+If a crate only consists of a single module, the crate style guide should be used.
+Submodules should be avoided if possible, as they cause confusion.
 The goal is to describe the types found in this module and their interactions with the rest of the crate.
 Doc comments here use `//!` specifying we are documenting the *parent* item (the module).